CodeYourFuture/JavaScript-Core-2-Coursework-Week4/1-mandatory/2-quotegenerator/task.md

 ## How the Quote Generator should work

-When the page loads it should show a random quote from the `quotes` array on the screen.
+When the page loads, it should show a random quote from the `quotes` array on the screen.
 It should also show who said the quote.

 When you click a button on the screen it should change the quote on the screen.